Biden cites economic gains, but voters see much more to do | Politics

 “I think people want fiscal accountability.
 And I don't think that's changed over the years.”
 Biden aides also hope he can spend more time focusing on other ways that government is working to make concrete changes in peoples' lives, with infrastructure investments and the improving economy.

+Former Secretary of State Hillary Clinton, the Democratic presidential nominee in 2016, said there seemed to be a “disconnect” between Biden's legislative achievements and his handling of the war in Ukraine, and the public's understanding.

-Rep. Annie Kuster, D-N.H., said on Wednesday after meeting with Biden that his messaging over the past month had clearly targeted moderate voters.
+“I'm well aware that mid-terms are obviously always difficult for the party in power, but we've got a great story to tell,'' she told NBC's “Meet the Press” on Sunday.
+“There is a lot of good accomplishments to be putting up on the board and the Democrats in office and out need to be doing a better job of making the case.''
+Rep. Annie Kuster, D-N.H., said on Wednesday after meeting with Biden that his messaging over the past month has clearly targeted moderate voters.

 She noted Biden's pivot to addressing mental health issues after the pandemic, while also emphasising that the president plans to run on infrastructure and job creation.